-Since a GPU executes instructions in a SIMT (Single Instruction Multiple Threads) manner, at each point in time multiple threads are concurrently executed on SM.
+Since a GPU executes instructions in the SIMT (Single instruction, multiple threads) manner, at each point in time multiple threads are concurrently executed on SM.
 CUDA programming platform executes the same instruction in groups of 32 threads, called a warp.
 As each GPU kernel (thread) evaluates one query node, intra-query parallelism is achieved through the parallel execution of threads within a warp.
-Parrallel evaluation is beneficial in comparison to serial query execution not only when the number of split nodes is large, but also in the case of most of the split nodes appearing in the nodes which are close to the query root.
+Parrallel evaluation is beneficial in comparison to serial query execution not only when the number of split nodes is large, but also in a case, when most of the split nodes appears in the nodes which are close to query root.